Chicago Walgreens Sweetened Beverage Tax

 TOP CONSUMER RIGHTS FIRM

 Hagens Berman is one of the most successful consumer litigation law firms in the U.S. and has achieved more than $260 billion in settlements for consumers in lawsuits against food corporations, automakers, big banks and others.
-Your claim will be handled by experts in consumer law.
+Your claim will be handled by attorneys experienced in consumer law.

 NO COST TO YOU